 The Cotton Growers Warehouse Association recognizes that worker safety and health are primary concerns for all segments of the cotton industry and request that the National Cotton Council maintain liaison with all agencies and industry segments including warehouse associations; the CGWA also urges its members to have a safety policy in place and perform regular training for all affected employees on safe bale handling and stacking including requirements for pedestrian safety measures.

-Urge the USDA, Cotton Incorporated and the Cotton Foundation to allocate funding for systems analysis research that focuses on identifying potential areas of payoff such as cotton flow, transportation, labor saving devices, equipment use and utilization of other physical resources.
+Urge the USDA, Cotton Incorporated and the Cotton Foundation to allocate funding for systems analysis research that focuses on identifying potential areas of payoff such as cotton flow, transportation, labor saving devices, safety, fire detection, equipment use and utilization of other physical resources.

 Encourage bagging equipment designers, approved bagging manufacturers, gins, warehouses and others work together to improve bale bag closing techniques which: (1) take into account bale stack stability; and (2) prevent lint from being exposed to contaminants.

-Urge cotton industry implementation of quality control programs to prevent lint contamination from all sources, especially from those originating in the cotton field and cotton gins.
+Support cotton industry education programs to prevent lint contamination from all sources, especially from those originating in the cotton field and cotton gins.